ifebrand6/market-place/README.md

 # market-place
-Smart contract for decentraliced marketplace build on algorand blockchain.
+Smart contract for decentralized marketplace build on algorand blockchain.

 Features:
 Products can be offered.